Date

 In places with high humidity, like the Southeast, moisture in the air is the biggest obstacle.
 High humidity slows down the evaporation process, which means your paint will take much longer to dry.
 This can leave the finish feeling gummy or tacky for an extended period.
 It’s also critical to make sure the surface is completely dry before you start.
 Painting over morning dew is a common mistake that can trap moisture underneath, leading to bubbles, cracks, and even mildew growth.
 Always wait for the sun to burn off any surface moisture before you pick up a brush for the day.

-Northern Climates: Make the Most of a Short Season
+Northern Climates: Making the Most of a Short Season

 For those in northern states, the painting season is noticeably shorter.
 You have a limited window of mild weather to get exterior projects done.
 Generally, it’s a good idea to wrap up any outside painting by November, before consistent cold and moisture set in.
 This means planning is key to making the most of the late spring, summer, and early fall months.
 Much like scheduling a residential roofing replacement, you need to work with the seasons, not against them.
 In contrast, southern regions often enjoy a much longer painting season, giving homeowners more flexibility to schedule their projects throughout the year.